Canon 1D vs Nikon D4S

 - More modern: Reflects 12 years and 5 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D4S is the clear winner of the contest (14 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D4S is the clear winner of the contest (15 : 2 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D vs Nikon D4S

 This is where reviews by experts come in.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Nikon D4S«||-||-||4.5/5||5/5||4.5/5||Feb 2014||6,499||-||Nikon D4S|